Anduin2017/AnduinOS/Chechlist.md

 * Ensure Super + Shift + S will take a screenshot.
 (UNDER DEVELOPMENT)
 * Ensure on `Tweaks` app sound theme, icon theme, shell theme are all set.
 * Ensure there will be a `DO` sound (Yaru) when typing tab on terminal.
+* Ensure the text `遍角次亮采之门` in gnome-text-editor is shown correctly.
 * Ensure folders are sorted before files in nautilus.
 * Ensure `/opt` folder is empty.
 * Ensure double click a photo file is opened with shotwell.
 (UNDER DEVELOPMENT)